JohnsonLu3/ChatRoom/README.md

 # Setup
 1. npm install for both client and server
-2. npm run server (runs server on port 3001)
+2. npm run server (runs server on port 3001 or enviroment variable PORT (if avaliable))
 3. npm run start (runs client on port 3000)

 # ToDo: